NassimBentarka/NBN-Pi-Core/README.md

  * Open a persistent SSH access backdoor to any network and bypass firewalls.
  * Run on-demand MITM attacks and compromising any network using a Plug&Play Raspberry Pi.

-**Are you using NBN-Pi?**

-Please open an issue!
-Bugs reports, feature requests.
-Pull requests are highly welcome.

 ## Getting started

 ### Prerequisites